F1

 Steps:

-- Remove and refit bin: Detach the dust container completely, check for debris around the mounting rails and latch, then refit until it clicks firmly into place.
+- Remove and refit bin: Detach the dust container completely, check for debris around the mounting rails and latch, then refit it until it clicks firmly into place.

 - Inspect latch: Ensure the bin latch is not cracked or deformed.
 A loose latch may not actuate the internal microswitch.